minisbett/osu-native/README.md

 > [!NOTE]
 > The listed wrappers are maintained by 3rd-parties, and support for these is not provided via this repository.
 Please refer to the repository of the wrapper for any help.
 >
-> The wrappers may not be entirely up-to-date or may choose to version their releases differently.
+> The wrappers may not be entirely up-to-date or choose to version their releases differently.

 ## Features

-- Beatmap file parsing (for usage in other features)
+- Beatmap file parsing (providing limited information for demonstration, mostly to be used in other features)
+- Full osu!(lazer) mods construction for usage in other features
-- Difficulty and Performance calculation in all rulesets
+- Calculation of difficulty and performance attributes in all rulesets
-- Full osu!(lazer) mods support

-If you would like to see support for more osu!(lazer) features in `osu-native`, feel free to open an issue.
+If you would like to see support for more osu!(lazer) features, feel free to open an issue.

 ## Concept
-`osu-native` aims to mirror the OOP infrastructure of osu!(lazer).
-Managed C# objects are created via a function and stored in osu-native, and handles are returned that will be used for the caller to refer to them.
+osu-native aims to mirror the object-oriented infrastructure of osu!(lazer).
+Managed .NET objects are created via a function, stored in osu-native, and handles (sometimes whole native objects) are returned that can be used by the caller to refer to the them.

+As an example, osu!(lazer)'s `FlatWorkingBeatmap` is represented by a `NativeBeatmap` over the FFI, including a handle to refer to the managed object.

-In a similar fashion, exception handling is kept simple, offering a similar experience to interacting with osu!(lazer) directly.
-Exceptions thrown are directly exposed in error-messages.
-For more information see [Error Handling (wiki)](./wiki/Error-Handling).
+In a similar fashion, exception handling aims to offer a similar experience to interaction you would have with osu!(lazer) within the .NET ecosystem.
+Thrown exceptions' messages and stack trace are directly exposed in error messages.
+For more information see [Error Handling (wiki)](https://github.com/minisbett/osu-native/wiki/Error-Handling).

+# Contribute

+<ins>Human</ins> contributions are always welcome.
+If you would like to request a feature, feel free to do so via an [issue](https://github.com/minisbett/osu-native/issues).
+If you intend to PR something, discussing it before-hand (eg. via an issue) is appreciated, but not a necessity.

+If your changes involve updating the targetted osu!(lazer) version, please check [this wiki entry](https://github.com/minisbett/osu-native/wiki/Updating-osu!(lazer)).

+If you would like to learn more about the project before getting started on contributing, make sure to check out the [wiki](https://github.com/minisbett/osu-native/wiki) as well.
+It contains some information on the inner workings of osu-native, such as error-handling and source-generation.